-- a failure by the Department to act within a reasonable period on information which was provided by/on behalf of the person, or - an error by the Department, and - where the person concerned could not reasonably have been expected to be aware that a failure or error had occurred.
+a failure by the Department to act within a reasonable period on information which was provided by or on behalf of the person concerned, or

+- an error by the Department, and - where the person concerned could not reasonably have been expected to be aware that a failure or error had occurred.

 Reduction or cancellation of an overpayment because of a failure by the Department to act, or because of an error by the Department is provided for in SI 142 of 2007 (as amended).
-If on review, this is not accepted it may be necessary to refer the matter to the Social Welfare Appeals Office.
-The DSP will not continue to make deductions from a payment pending the outcome of any appeal to the Social Welfare Appeals Office.
+If on review, this is not accepted by the Department, it may be necessary to refer the matter to the Social Welfare Appeals Office.
+The Department of Social Protection will not continue to make deductions from a payment pending the outcome of any appeal to the Social Welfare Appeals Office.